 If you ever pee when you sneeze, struggle with lower back pain or feel pain during sex, you may be experiencing problems with your pelvic floor health.
 And it’s not uncommon.
 One study in Australia based on 858 participants showed that 90 percent of women one year postpartum had developed pelvic floor dysfunction (PFD), according to an article in Herman & Wallace,

 But pelvic floor health problems aren’t limited to prenatal and postpartum conditions and they affect both men and women.
 Here, Zarina Vitebsky, a pelvic floor physical therapist at ProTouch Physical Therapy in Cranford, explains why this group of muscles is so important and what we all should know about treating pelvic floor problems.

-We’re always hearing about how critical our pelvic floor is to our health.
+We’re always hearing about how critical our pelvic floor health is to our wellbeing.
 What exactly is it and why is it so important?